SunnySuite/Sunny.jl/README.md

 <!--
 In addition to the examples in the official [documentation](https://sunnysuite.github.io/Sunny.jl/dev/), a number of tutorials are available as Jupyter notebooks at the [SunnyTutorials](https://github.com/SunnySuite/SunnyTutorials/tree/main/Tutorials) repo.  -->

-Try it yourself by downloading Sunny using Julia's built-in package manager.
-Full instructions for new Julia users are provided in our **[Getting Started](https://github.com/SunnySuite/Sunny.jl/wiki/Getting-started-with-Julia)** guide.
+Try it yourself by downloading [Julia](https://julialang.org/), and installing Sunny within Julia's built-in package manager.
+New Julia users can refer to our **[Getting Started](https://github.com/SunnySuite/Sunny.jl/wiki/Getting-started-with-Julia)** guide.

 Sunny is evolving rapidly.
 See [Version History](https://sunnysuite.github.io/Sunny.jl/dev/versions/) for new features and breaking changes.
 To install a specific version of Sunny, say `v0.x`, use the command `add Sunny@0.x`.

 ## Related projects

 Sunny is heavily inspired by the [SpinW](https://spinw.org/) code.
 In particular, Sunny's symmetry analysis, model specification, and LSWT features will be familiar to users of SpinW.
-Sunny differs from SpinW in its support for semi-classical spin dynamics.
-Such dynamics can be useful, e.g., to study thermal fluctuations, non-equilibrium dynamics, or disorder in systems with large magnetic supercells.
+Sunny differs from SpinW in its support for nonlinear classical spin dynamics.
+Such dynamics can be useful, e.g., to study thermal fluctuations, non-equilibrium dynamics, transport, or disorder in systems with large magnetic supercells.

 Another LSWT code is [SpinWaveGenie](https://github.com/SpinWaveGenie/SpinWaveGenie) which is written in C++ and very fast.
-With future optimizations, Sunny aspires to comparable performance.
+With future optimizations, Sunny aims to achieve comparable performance.

 Conversely, there exist many powerful codes for studying classical spin dynamics, including [Spirit](https://github.com/spirit-code/spirit) and [Vampire](https://vampire.york.ac.uk/).
 Compared to these codes, Sunny puts more emphasis on capturing quantum effects of magnetic compounds.